DILIPKRISHNA539/Screen-Time-Analysis/README.md

 Apple devices have one of the best ways of creating a screen time report.

 For the task of screen time analysis, I found an ideal dataset that contains data about:
-Date
+Date,
-Usage of Applications
+Usage of Applications,
-Number of Notifications from Applications
+Number of Notifications from Applications,
-Number of times apps opened
+Number of times apps opened.